telerik/ajax-docs/controls/editor/how-to/save-content-with-predefined-font.md

 ## Define external stylesheets and use CSS inliner tool that will convert them to inline styles

-You can use any external CSS Inliner Tool to convert the external stylesheets of the editor to inline styles (**Example 4**).
+You can use any external CSS inliner tool to convert the external stylesheets of the editor to inline styles (**Example 4**).

 1. Define the .css files via the CssFiles collection.
 1. Read the .css files and place that content inside the style tag of the editor content.
 1. Execute the CSS Inliner Tool over the modified content.

->caption Example 4: Use an external CSS Inliner Tool to convert external stylesheets to inline styles.
+>caption Example 4: Use an external CSS inliner tool to convert external stylesheets to inline styles.

 ````CSS
 /*ParagraphStylization.css*/